Skip to main content

 What to Include in Your Training Plan

 First, make sure your IT department allows employees to access social media at work.
-There’s no use asking your people to get social if Twitter is blocked.
+There’s no use asking your people to get social if social media networks are blocked 🫢

 Update your social media policy and have it ready to share with current employees and new starters.